HarshithaReddy2005/scheme-seva/README.md

-# Scheme Seva - Government Scheme Management Portal
+# SchemeTrack - Government Scheme Management Portal

 A comprehensive platform that helps citizens discover, understand, and access government schemes in India.